A NOTE ABOUT THIS ARTICLE

 We have worked with some clients that had an incorrect effective date and almost missed out on years of benefits.
 According to some disability laws and decisions from Congress, you can even have different benefits or different service-related illnesses based on when you applied for VA benefits.
 We look through all of the hundreds of pages of paperwork and files to make sure your effective date is correct.
 Even if you have been denied and your claim is getting ready for an appeal, we still check and verify the effective date to make sure nothing is missed.

 Just like telling someone you’re going to marry them is different than getting down on one knee with a ring, there are informal claims and formal claims with the VA.
-Just writing the VA and telling them you want disability benefits can actually count as a start to the process.
+Just writing to the VA and telling them you want disability benefits can count as a start to the process.
 It won’t count for much, and it will be hard to prove your effective date, but technically, according to the VA, you can start that way.

 But we don’t recommend it.

-If you have written your local regional VA office with such a letter, you have to follow it up with the formal claim forms within one year.
+If you have written to your local regional VA office with such a letter, you have to follow up with the formal claim forms within one year.
 You can download the claim form from the VA (pdf download) and fill it out, but a fully developed claim has a better chance of being approved.
 A strong formal VA disability claim includes supporting evidence, testimony from friends and family, assessment from professional experts such as doctors and psychiatrists, and whatever other evidence we are able to gather.
 We try to build a bulletproof case for your claim because it is important and you don’t have time to appeal and revise the case over and over again.

 All claims are submitted electronically and then we track their progress.
-We notify you at least every 60 days to check in and see if you have heard anything from the VA.
+We notify you at least every 60 days to check-in and see if you have heard anything from the VA.
 We also update you on our progress and ask you for any new documents that we need.
 We want your case to be as strong as possible when we submit it to the VA for approval.
 This is also why we submit your case directly to the board in Washington D.C. instead of a regional office.
 Any decision ruled by the regional office can be overruled by the Board of Veterans’ Appeals, so we go directly to them from the beginning.

 If you get the letter from the VA that your claim was denied, call us and we’ll make plans for our next steps.
 You have one year to appeal the claim from the date of your denial.
 We don’t wait around, but we do take some time to research why your claim was denied and what we can do about it.
 Sometimes someone has applied by filling in the form and not provided enough supporting evidence to support the claim.
 Sometimes a law passes within a year of the denial that opens up an opportunity to appeal.
-Sometimes we have even one a case in the meantime that reflected some ways that the VA works on the inside that helped us to write a better appeal.
+Sometimes we have even won a case in the meantime that reflected some ways that the VA works on the inside that helped us to write a better appeal.

 Either way, denial doesn’t mean we’re done, it just means the final decision going to take longer than we hoped.
 When we find out about your denial, we’ll start the process of filling out a Notice of Disagreement.
 Again, you can fill this form out yourself, but we don’t recommend submitting it without letting us review it with you.
 We might be able to use our experience of hundreds of appeal claims to see why you were denied disability.